PinedaVictor/Glitch-Landing-Page/README.md

 ## Building

 - npm run build
-  - Wraps all project files in one optimized folder
+  - Wraps all project files in one optimized folder named build

 ## Hosting

-Pick a hosting provieder and make sure you upload the contents of the build folder
+Pick a hosting provider and make sure you upload the contents of the build folder

 ## License